 4. I use the Prym vario pliers with attachments to attached the tips to the spiral steel boning.
 This is to stop the boning making a hole in the casing plus it's more comfortable to wear as there aren't any sharp metal pieces digging in.

-I've previously written a blog on attaching these here.
+here.
 Pre-cut spiral steel boning will already have tips attached.

 5. It's a pretty straight forward process, but you do need the right tools for this to work.
 A good alternative if you'd rather not invest in all the various tools, is plumbers tape.
 You'll need to wrap this around the end of the boning.